-Now that you’ve mastered the Line and Bar charts, it’s time we covered another super popular Forex chart – (Japanese) Candlestick Chart.
+Now that you’ve mastered the Line and Bar charts, it’s time we covered another super popular Forex chart – the Japanese Candlestick Chart.
+Candlestick charting is the most popular and commonly used method of analyzing price movement on a chart.

-A candlestick chart (also called Japanese Candlestick Chart) is a type of price chart used in technical analysis that displays the high, low, open, and closing prices for a specific period of time.
+A candlestick chart (also called the Japanese Candlestick Chart) is a type of price chart used in technical analysis that displays the high, low, open, and closing prices for a specific time period.
+When you look at the candlestick on a chart, you will eventually be able to get the high and low prices of a specific time frame.

 I know what you’re thinking — how is this any different from a bar chart?

-And not only do many traders prefer this type of Forex chart because it is sexier, but it is also easier to interpret.
+And not only do many traders prefer this type of Forex chart because it is sexier, but it is also easier to interpret in terms of the asset’s price movement.

-But before we dig any deeper, let’s dig back into the history and evolution of the candlestick chart.
+But before we dig any deeper, let’s dig back into the history and evolution of the candlestick patterns.

-One beautiful day in 1870, a fella from a country in the far West called Steve Nison came across a secret technique called “Japanese candlesticks” by a Japanese rice merchant.
+One beautiful day in 1870, a fella from a country in the far West called Steve Nison came across a secret technique called “Japanese candlesticks” by a Japanese rice merchant that helps to analyze the price movements of rice.
+Munehisa Homma.
+Steve researched, studied, lived, breathed, ate candlestick chart patterns, and began to write about how it could be used in the Foreign currency market, and in the stock market.

 Slowly, this secret technique was not so much a secret anymore.
-By the ‘90s, traders all over the world had heard of the candlestick chart.
+By the ‘90s, traders all over the world had heard of the candlestick chart and started using Japanese candlestick charting techniques as part of their trading strategy.

 Long story short, without Steve Nison, candlestick charts would have most likely remained a buried secret.

-A candlestick is composed of three parts; the upper shadow, lower shadow and body.
+A candlestick pattern is composed of three parts; the upper shadow, lower shadow and body of the candle.

 When it comes to Forex trading, there’s nothing naughtier than checking out the bodies of candlesticks!